Judge asked to OK evidence of Ahmaud Arbery's past troubles - WTMJ

 “It doesn’t matter what Mr. Arbery’s thoughts were… It doesn’t matter what his actions were,” Dunikoski said.
 “He was running away from these men.”

-Defense attorneys for the McMichaels want the jury to know about 10 incidents from Arbery’s past, including that he was on probation at the time he was killed.
+Defense attorneys for the McMichaels want the jury to know about several incidents from Arbery’s past, including that he was on probation at the time he was killed.

 Arbery pleaded guilty to charges that he carried a gun onto a high school campus in 2013, a year after he graduated.
 Rodney Ellis, police chief for the Glynn County school system, testified at the hearing Wednesday that Arbery tried to evade officers on foot and stopped only when two of them pointed guns at him.